UPMC is keeping our patients, staff, and the community safe during the COVID-19 pandemic. We are taking many steps to prevent the spread of COVID-19.

 - Severe headache

 Where Can I Go for My Minor Illness/Injury?

-UPMC Urgent Care locations are open to treat minor illnesses and injuries, but do not provide screening or care for COVID-19 symptoms.
+UPMC Urgent Care locations are open to treat minor illnesses and injuries.

 Most locations are open from 9 a.m. to 9 p.m. daily, with no appointment necessary.